tap349/tap349.github.io/_posts/2016-04-07-assets-in-cells.md

-**IMPORTANT!** only precompiled assets (having their compiled versions in _public/assets/_) can be referenced by asset tag helpers - in application layout file asset tag helpers usually reference application manifests only which are precompiled by default without adding them to precompile array. otherwise these assets won't be found by generated script or stylesheet tags - even if they are required in application manifests and thusly included into their compiled versions.
+**IMPORTANT!** only precompiled assets (having their compiled versions in _public/assets/_) can be referenced by asset tag helpers - in application layout file asset tag helpers usually reference application manifests only which are precompiled by default (without adding them to precompile array).

+all other assets if referenced by asset tag helpers won't be found by generated script or stylesheet tags - even if they are required in application manifests and thusly included into their compiled versions.

-but this is not the case for all other assets - to include other assets using asset tag helpers it's necessary to add referenced assets to precompile array manually in _config/initializers/assets.rb_. it doesn't matter where you use these asset tag helpers - in application layout file or anywhere else.
+to be able to reference other assets in asset tag helpers it's necessary to add these assets to precompile array manually in _config/initializers/assets.rb_. when done it doesn't matter where you use these asset tag helpers - in application layout file or anywhere else.

-in example above it's necessary to add whatever asset is referenced by `wicked_pdf_stylesheet_link_tag` to precompile array manually.
+in example above it's necessary to add whatever asset is referenced by `wicked_pdf_stylesheet_link_tag` asset tag helper to precompile array manually.